volvofixthis/markdown-cv/index.md

 `Nov 2022`
 __Gcore__, Tbilisi, Kubernetes software engineer

-- Accelerated the creation of Kubernetes clusters from approximately 15 minutes to 2 minutes
+- Accelerated the creation of Kubernetes clusters by 800%, reducing the setup time from approximately 15 minutes to just 2 minutes.
 - Developed an etcd controller that enhanced the reliability of storage for managed Kubernetes clusters.
-- Lowered managed k8s clusters resource usage
+- Lowered managed k8s clusters resource usage.
-- Developed new service Container registry
+- Developed new service Container registry.
-- Added cilium support with DSR
+- Added cilium support with DSR.
-- Replaced OpenVPN with konnectivity
+- Replaced OpenVPN with konnectivity.

 `Jun 2017`
 __RBC__, Moscow, Golang/Python backend developer